 After hooking a salmon an experienced angler will be scanning the river margins for a safe area away from the main current where the salmon can be played out.
 This area should have some reasonable depth of at least a few feet and be snag free.
-A fish can be 'walked' upstream or downstream under steady 'consistent' rod pressure to such an area and you'll be surprised how effective this 'fight control' method can be in bringing your fish to the most suitable fight and landing area.
+A fish can be 'walked' across or upstream under steady 'consistent' rod pressure to such an area and you'll be surprised how effective this 'fight control' method can be in bringing your fish to the most suitable fight and landing area.

 Salmon Fight Tactics

 Keep a high rod tip with a good bend in your rod and let the salmon take line when it wants to.
 Eventually the fish will calm down if you're patient enough and will start showing more of its flanks and tail at close range.
 This is the time of the fight to start thinking about landing the salmon however it's always advisable never to reach for the landing net too soon as it tends to psychologically rush the fight too much and the eagerness of holding a landing net too soon will only deplete the fun of battle.

 Pick your moment and one attempt to net a salmon should be all you need.
 A pre-submerged salmon landing net only needs to be lifted when the fish is finally drawn over it.
 You should never have to over extend or lunge at a fish with the net and doing so usually means the fish isn't quite ready.
 The final flash of silver as you see here will be the most potent one for staying lodged in your memory banks!

 The best mental approach to Scottish salmon fishing is to keep a confident mindset throughout the full course of the fishing day and make sure your water coverage is consistently good.
 Always be scanning the river while you're fishing for those little signs that salmon are present and mentally record any sightings by pinpointing them to riverbank features.
 It takes only one well thought out cast over a salmon at some point during the morning or afternoon fishing session to turn any salmon fishing day into a memorable one!